pubannotation/pubannotation/docs/import-annotations.md

    * top > projects > your_project
 2. If you are logged in, you will find the _import_ menu in the pane, _Annotations_<br>
 ![import_annotations]({{site.baseurl}}/img/import_annotations.png)
-3. Enter the name of the project to import annotations from.
+3. Enter the name of an existing project, and click the button.
-4. Click the _import_ button.

-If your project has shared documents with the project, the annotations to the documents in the project will be imported to your project.
+4. If your project has shared documents with the project, the annotations to the documents will be imported from the project to your project.